 a) ELSS is not completely risk averse like other tax saving instruments like PPF.
 Their risk profile is similar to any equity oriented mutual fund scheme.
 It is just that these provide tax deduction benefits.

 b) ELSS are shown to have delivered good returns on if invested for more than 5 years.
-So it is advisable that an investor must enter into equity (or ELSS) only if the holding period is more than 5 years, and that also with proper asset allocation.
+So it is advisable that an investor must enter into equity (or ELSS) only if the holding period is more than 5 years, and with proper asset allocation.

 c) Most mutual funds won’t accept investments from people living in Canada and the US.